 Arthropods are highly effective vectors of diseases, accounting for more than 17% of all infectious diseases and more than 700,000 deaths annually (WHO, 2017).
 There are various reasons for which an arthropod could serve as an effective vector.
 Reasons for effectivity range from life cycles, feeding behaviors, host preferences, immune responses, and opportunistic relationships.
 In general, arthropods are highly widespread and reproduce quickly.
 Arthropods also adapt easily to changes in their environments or exposure to potentially harmful organisms.
 Their ability to reproduce quickly is largely responsible for their wide range, high population densities, and adaptability.
 Their small size is also advantageous because they require less resources for survival and can evade host threats.
 Perhaps one of the lesser qualities of arthropod vectors is their ability to acquire and transmit multiple pathogens at a given time within a single vector.
 The use of multiple vectors for a single pathogen is also an advantage in transmission because different arthropod species will have variations in preferred hosts and environments.
 Some blood-feeding arthropods are known to vary between host species at each feeding point, increasing the risk for a pathogen to be transmitted to a susceptible host This results in a wider coverage of the potential for the pathogen to be acquired and transmitted.

-As shown in Fig. 1, ticks are especially beneficial to SFG Rickettsia transmission and serve as the primary vector for most SFG diseases.
+As shown in Figure 1, ticks are especially beneficial to SFG Rickettsia transmission and serve as the primary vector for most SFG diseases.
 When looking at the various tick vectors of SFG diseases, perhaps the largest contributor to vector efficiency of ticks is their need for a blood meal in order to develop.
 Some ticks utilize 3 different hosts in their lifecycle, while others carry out their entire life cycle on one host.
-The necessity of some ticks to feed on three different hosts increases the transmissibility of a pathogen to a host from this vector.
+The necessity of some ticks to feed on three different hosts increases the transmissibility of a pathogen to a host from this vector, and is a factor for most SFG Rickettsia tick transmitters.
 For example, Dermacentor variabilis, a main vector of Rocky Mountain Spotted Fever, feeds on hosts ranging in size from mice to deer, and even humans.
+Ticks that transmit Rickettsia sp. can also produce infected offspring, increasing the efficiency of ticks as Rickettsia disease vectors.
 Fleas and mites are also effective arthropod vectors because of their small size, variable host feeding and high reproductive rates.
 Both groups are fairly difficult to control, and can persist in high densities on a host for extended periods of time.
 Fleas have developed a specialized mechanism in order to leap far distances in a rapid manner, aiding in their ability to spread between hosts.
 The microscopic size of mites can make it difficult for the host to rid itself of them, and is typically shaped so as to fit closely to the surface of the host.

 References